LLNL/axom/src/components/primal/docs/sphinx/index.rst

 ----------

 Primal implements geometric operations with functions, listed below:

-- ``closest_point`` takes a primitive P and a query point Q, and returns the point on P that is closest to Q.
+- ``closest_point`` takes a primitive P and a query point Q and returns the point on P closest to Q.
 - ``squared_distance`` computes the squared distance from a point to another point, bounding box, line segment, or triangle.
 - ``orientation`` finds the side of a line segment or triangle where a query point lies.